The Simpson Promise

 Yes.
 Simpson College is dedicated to making this program clear, transparent and understandable for families.

 The Simpson Promise incorporates a student's federal and state aid awards with Simpson scholarship funds to cover full tuition for the student's first year.
-The student is required to live on campus and be responsible for room and board.
+The student is required to live on campus and is responsible for housing and food plan.

 If there are increases in tuition in subsequent years, the student is responsible for the amount of those increases.